 - Strengths.
 Because of a CFO’s business acumen they know your strengths and know how to help you leverage them for the biggest return on investment (ROI).

 - Weaknesses.
 Similarly, CFO services can identify weaknesses and eliminate them through their objective understanding of your business’s numbers.
 CFO’s know where more resources are needed or if a quick pivot is required.

 - Market.
 Alongside in-depth operational knowledge is a depth of industry experience, which allows a CFO to lead a company’s strategy based on their understanding of the overarching marketplace helping to leverage market opportunities.

 A CFO has significant input into how a company manages incoming and outgoing cash and a company’s overall success, especially in the sustainability of their financial and business model in the long run.
 But they’re so much more than that!
 They’re the numerical storytellers behind the company bringing cohesion and data to a company’s vision and turning it into a feasible path to high growth.

 For a company looking for ways to expand their business, a CFO is a great hire potentially making the difference between that wow factor HIGH GROWTH you’re looking for and boring, normal growth.
 If you’re looking for ways to help your company change the world (as it should), by hiring a fractional CFO, here is a cost breakdown of outsourcing a CFO versus hiring a CFO in house.

 While you’re considering the decision, Simple Startup can help you understand what an outsourced CFO can bring to the story of your business.
-Book a call with our Colorado CFO consulting firm for better insight into your business’s growth strategy.
+Book a call with us for better insight into your business’s growth strategy.